gonX/OpenTabletDriver/README.md

 reports, as well as new tablets to add support for.
 In many cases adding support for a new tablet is quite easy.

-For issues and PRs related to OpenTabletDriver's packaging, please see the repository [here](https://github.com/OpenTabletDriver/OpenTabletDriver.Packaging).

-For issues and PRs related to OpenTabletDriver's [web page](https://opentabletdriver.net), see the repository [here](https://github.com/OpenTabletDriver/OpenTabletDriver.Web).
+For issues and PRs related to OpenTabletDriver's [web page](https://opentabletdriver.net), see the repository [here](opentabletdriver.github.io).

 ### Supporting a new tablet